qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 map view as you pan and zoom in and out.

 Next to the coordinate display you find the scale display.
 It shows the scale of the map view.
-If you zoom in or out QGIS shows you the current scale.
+If you zoom in or out |qg| shows you the current scale.
 There is a scale selector which allows you to choose between predefined scales from 1:500 until 1:1000000.